 Set and read the limit or loop limit action for each channel.
-Reading or setting the action value requires the action type (0=limit, 1=loop), channel number (0-load, 1-stroke, 2-auxiliary).
+Reading or setting the action value requires the action type (0=limit, 1=loop), channel number (0-load, 1-stroke, 2auxiliary).
 Reading the action returns the value shown below.
 To set the action, send the corresponding value after the action value and channel number.
-The actions are stored in battery backed memory.
+The actions are stored in nonvolatile memory.
+To set the unload action add the unload value as an added parameter.
+Reading an unload action returns the unload value as the final parameter.